-4.7.8 RETRY
+3.7.8 RETRY

 This label designates a location in the interpreter which contains a binary flag indicating whether the data file is in modify or data entry mode.
 It can be checked by a field program by comparing it to NULL.
-If RETRY equals NULL the data file is in data entry mode.
+If NULL equals RETRY the data file is in data entry mode.

-4.7.9 STORE
+3.7.9 STORE

-This label returns control to the interpreter at the point where the current contents of INPUT is transferred to the OUTPUT buffer.
+This label returns control to the interpreter at a point where the current contents of INPUT is transferred to the OUTPUT buffer.
 That is, exiting a field program through STORE is equivalent to: